garrettyarmo/badbeats-backend-api/README.md

 ## Overview

 BadBeats is an AI-driven sports betting backend API that generates Against The Spread (ATS) predictions for NBA games.
-The system ingests structured data (NBA stats, odds) and unstructured data (news, injury reports) to inform a LangChain-powered LLM that generates predictions.
-The architecture is modular and designed for scalability, allowing integration of additional prediction models and data sources in the future.
+The system ingests structured data (NBA stats, odds) from the Ball Don't Lie API and unstructured data (news, injury reports) from sources like ESPN, NBA.com, and Bleacher Report.
+Predictions are generated using direct OpenAI API calls, processed synchronously, and exposed via secure RESTful endpoints.
+The architecture is modular, supporting future expansions such as additional prediction models or sports.

 ## Key Features

-- **Data Ingestion**: Ingests NBA game schedules, team/player stats, odds, and news data.
+- **Data Ingestion**: Fetches NBA game schedules, team/player stats, odds, and news data daily.
-- **Prediction Generation**: Uses a LangChain-powered LLM to generate ATS predictions along with confidence scores and detailed logic.
+- **Prediction Generation**: Uses OpenAI's LLM to produce ATS predictions with confidence scores and reasoning.
-- **API Endpoints**: Provides secure, versioned RESTful endpoints for predictions.
+- **API Endpoints**: Offers secure, versioned RESTful endpoints for accessing predictions.
-- **Authentication & Security**: Utilizes OAuth2 and JWT for securing API access.
+- **Authentication & Security**: Implements OAuth2 with JWT for API access control.
-- **Storage & Retrieval**: Stores predictions in a PostgreSQL (Supabase) database with historical analysis capabilities.
+- **Storage & Retrieval**: Stores predictions and historical game data in a PostgreSQL (Supabase) database.
-- **Task Scheduling**: Employs Celery and Redis to schedule predictions (one hour before each game) and handle background tasks.
-- **Logging & Monitoring**: Centralized logging and middleware for monitoring API usage and errors.
+- **Logging & Monitoring**: Provides centralized logging for debugging and monitoring.

 ## Repository Structure